 - Video Frequency Management

-How Much does it cost?
+How much does it cost?

 To give you a rough idea, a FPV racing drone (mini quad) can cost somewhere between $150 to $500 or even more.
 That is just the quadcopter itself and does not include any accessories such as spare batteries, FPV Goggles, Radio Transmitter, building tools etc. Basic accessories can cost you another $150 to $500.
-So you are looking at spending as little as $300 to get started, but expect more than that if you are seriously hooked. :D
+So you are looking at spending as little as $300 to get started, but expect more along the road if you are seriously hooked. :D

 If you want to get someone with experience to advise on which one you should buy, or help you choose components to build one.
 Our IntoFPV forum is a great place for that.